 the monumental task of setting up a county government.
 Nevertheless, the development of

-to the public, information and objects relating to the history of
+public, information and objects relating to the history of

 Although incorporated and granted tax-exempt status in 1966, the group’s origin can be traced to about 1957, when local historians gathered to help celebrate Hope’s 75th anniversary.
 This group evolved into the Hope Community Historical Society, which then became the countywide organization in 1966.